 For more information, check out my article on how to do a soil test.

 Now you have a much better idea of which fertilizers (both natural and man-made) have high potassium content by weight.
-You also know how to choose which one to use based on the time it takes for the fertilizers to release nutrients.
+You also know how to choose the right fertilizer for your garden, based on the time it takes to release nutrients.

 If you want some ideas for how to add nutrients to your garden soil naturally, check out my article here.